burritojustice/PI-GPS/README.md

 ## Modify Tangram-ES to fetch tiles locally

-Getting fast internet access to your RaspberryPi could be a problem, specially if you are planning to use this GPS device on your bicycle.
+Getting fast internet access to your RaspberryPi could be a problem, especially if you are planning to use this GPS device on your bicycle.
 Let’s see what you need to do to download the map tiles locally making your map network-independent.

 We installed Tangram-ES and tested it in the previous section.
 Now is time for us to make some changes so Tangram-ES will search for local files instead of fetching them from a server.